-When boarding the ferry they tried to take our computer bags from us and put with general luggage, however, Explorason refused and we went via another entrance and managed to take them on board.
+When boarding the ferry they tried to take our computer bags from us and put in general luggage, however, Explorason refused and we went via another entrance and managed to take them on board.

 Internet And Power Outages

-Thankfully we had nice accommodation when we arrived at Dar Es Salaam, but we soon realised Tanzania has power and internet problems when the internet and power went off and on several times an hour!
+Thankfully we had nice accommodation when we arrived at Dar Es Salaam, but we soon realized Tanzania has power and internet problems when the internet and power went off and on several times an hour!